 Hang over arm on light fixture.
 If hanging on a door or window – add a piece of green felt to the back so the wire does not mar the paint or glass.

-I made a bow using red opalescent ribbon.
-I tied a few small ornaments to the center using a chenille stem and then tied it all onto the greenery with another chenille stem.
+I made a red bow using red opalescent ribbon using this bow making method.
+Instead of making only one set of loops with two tails, I made three sets of ribbon loops and tied them all together with two tails.
+I tied a few small ornaments to the center using a chenille stem (pipe cleaner) and then tied it all onto the greenery with another chenille stem.

 Add pine cones instead of ornaments or whatever you like.
 Mist with water to keep the greens fresher longer.